Carrier Infinity® Series Greenspeed® 98 – 59MN7 Review

 BTU Output:59,000 - 117,000

-The Infinity Greenspeed 98 – 59MN7 is a top-tier furnace from Carrier.
-It uses Carrier’s unique Greenspeed Intelligence technology to improve performance and efficiency.
+The Infinity Greenspeed 98 – 59MN7 is a top-tier Carrier furnace.
+It can use the brand’s unique Greenspeed Intelligence technology to improve performance and efficiency.
 The result is precise heating that optimizes indoor climate control and the energy-efficiency of the system.

-When you opt for the Infinity Greenspeed 98 – 59MN7, you know that you are investing in a premium product that will provide seamless performance and excellent energy-efficiency.
+When you opt for the Infinity 98, you’re investing in a premium product that will provide seamless performance and excellent energy-efficiency.
+But Carrier furnace prices are some of the highest in Canada, so you will need to budget accordingly.

-This review of the Infinity Greenspeed 98 – 59MN7 will go over the important aspects of this furnace, including its top features, specifications, efficiency rating, warranty details, average prices, and model comparisons.
+This review of the Infinity 98 will go over the important aspects of this furnace, including its top features, specifications, efficiency rating, warranty details, average prices, and a comparison of Carrier furnace models.
 This will help you decide if this is the right furnace for your home.

 Average Price (installed): $7,500 to $8,100